Tasdelenn/voice-transformer/README.md

-# Voice Transformer v1.1 (Rust Edition with Visualization)
+# Voice Transformer v2.0 (Rust Edition with Web Interface)

-A real-time voice processing tool written in Rust, designed for minimal latency.
+A real-time voice processing tool written in Rust, designed for minimal latency with both terminal and web-based interfaces.
 This project was originally started in Python and has been completely rewritten in Rust for better performance and control.

 ## Features